lucko/spark/README.md

 License
 -------

-The launcher is licensed under the GNU General Public License, version 3.
+The project is licensed under the GNU General Public License, version 3.

-Contributions by third parties must be dual licensed under the two licenses described within LICENSE.txt (GNU General Public License, version 3, and the 3-clause BSD license).